elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-does-scaling-affect-the-dimensions-of-a-geometric-shape.md

 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content explains how scaling affects the dimensions of geometric shapes through the application of a scale factor, including its impact on perimeter and area, along with an example and matrix representation.
+    Explains how scaling affects the dimensions of geometric shapes, including calculations for perimeter and area changes, and representations using scaling matrices.
   page_keywords: >-
-    scaling, geometric shape, scale factor, dimensions, uniform scaling, area, perimeter, matrix representation, affine geometry, geometry calculations
+    scaling, geometric shape, scale factor, dimensions, uniform scaling, area, perimeter, scaling matrix, affine geometry
 author: QuickTakes
 question: >-
     How does scaling affect the dimensions of a geometric shape?